Sean Gunn has confirmed Disney will use James Gunn's script: "I know that they have every intention of using the script that my brother wrote"

 - Guardians of the Galaxy: Vol. 3 will use James Gunn’s script, says Sean Gunn

 - Dave Bautista has said he is unsure about returning for the next instalment of the franchise: “I don’t know if I want to work for Disney”

 - Production of Guardians of the Galaxy Vol.3 has been put on hold

 - More cast members come out in support of James Gunn following Disney’s sacking of the director

 When is Guardians of the Galaxy Vol. 3 out?

-In January 2018 James Gunn replied to a fan question about the film by confirming it’d be out in 2020.
+In January 2018, the film had an initial release date of 2020, after James Gunn replied to a fan question about the film’s release.